morph-l2/morph-doc/docs/quick-start/4-bridge.md

 description: Upgrade your blockchain experience with Morph - the secure decentralized, cost0efficient, and high-performing optimistic zk-rollup solution.
 Try it now!
 ---

+## Deposit from Ethereum to Morph Mainnet

+Please refer to the [Morph Season 2 - Bridge Guide.](../quick-start/morph-zoo/morph-zoo-season-2/3-how-to-brigde-eth.md)

-# Deposit from Holesky to Morph Testnet
+# Deposit from Ethereum Holesky to Morph Testnet

 ## Instructions: